Product Substitutions: 5 rules to follow (2023)

 A 3-part specification organizes information into, as you may have guessed, three parts.

-Creating a comparison of what is being submitted based on the three parts of the specification will help the Design Professional quickly review the product substitution.
+Part 1 of the specification will list submittal requirements, Part 2 lists manufacturers and product requirements, and Part 3 is the execution.
+Create a comparison of what is being submitted based on the three parts of the specification.
+This will help the Design Professional quickly review the product substitution.

 One golden rule to remember about substitution comparisons is to forget about the competition.
 Compare the proposed product substitution against the specified requirements.